bsmith89/longev-mgen/doc/submission.md

 We found that genomes of the most responsive _Muribaculaceae_ showed signs of specialization for starch fermentation, presumably providing them a competitive advantage in the large intestine of animals consuming acarbose.
-Comparisons among genomes support existing models for the ecological niches occupied by members of this family.
+Comparisons among genomes enhance existing models for the ecological niches occupied by members of this family.
 In addition, genes encoding one type of enzyme known to participate in starch breakdown were found in all three genomes from responding species, but none of